-Academic planning and support services are available to both students and community members through the Center for Academic Planning and Support (CAPS).
+Advising and persistence support services are available to students and community members through the Center for Academic Planning and Support (CAPS).
 Most services are available both inperson and remotely.
-Services include: academic coaching and assessment; peer and professional tutoring; disability, single parent, first generation, and ELL (English Language Learner) support services; international student advising; web-based instruction; and workshops.
-In addition, the Center maintains a computer lab, study/tutoring space, career resource center, computer training room, assistive technology station, and testing rooms.
+Services include: assessment; academic advising (including international student advising); disability support and accommodations; academic coaching; peer and professional tutoring; career coaching; single parent, first generation, and ELL (English Language Learner) support services; web-based instruction; and workshops.
+In addition, the Center maintains a computer lab, study/tutoring space, career development resources, computer training room, assistive technology station, and testing rooms.
 Students are encouraged to visit CAPS during their first week of classes to familiarize themselves with the services and staff.
 CAPS services are free of charge to students enrolled in credit-bearing courses.
-Community members may access the Center and its services through the purchase of a Community Access Card.
+Community members may access the Center and its services by purchasing a Community Access Card.

 Service Hours of Operation:

-Monday - Wednesday 8:00am to 5:00pm
+Monday - Wednesday 8:00 am to 5:00 pm

-Thursday 8:00am to 7:00pm
+Thursday 8:00 am to 6:00 pm

-Friday Friday 8:00am to 4:00pm
+Friday 8:00 am to 4:00 pm

-Hours may vary when classes are not in session or for

-staff training needs.
-Updated hours are posted

-throughout the Center and on the college webpages.
+3 3 es are not in session or for staff training sted throughout the Center and on the

-Rochester Laptop lab hours vary - contact
+Rochester laptop lab hours v contact kmccarthy@ccsnh.ec 5

-kmccarthy@ccsnh.edu for more information.

-For more information about any CAPS service, or to receive a brochure, email CAPS at greatbaycaps@ccsnh.edu, visit the website at Great Bay CAPS, call 603-427-7715, or drop in during open hours.
-CAPS is located in Room 210 in Portsmouth, and some services may be accessed through the front desk in Rochester.
+For more information about any CAPS service or to receive a brochure, email CAPS at greatbaycaps@ccsnh.edu, visit the website at Great Bay CAPS, call 603-427-7715, or drop in during open hours.
+CAPS is in Room 210 in Portsmouth, and some services may be accessed through the front desk in Rochester.